Best Home Gym Buys

 A barbell is another versatile free weight that's perfect for your home gym.
 You can use it for deadlifts or bench presses, or add some resistance to your squats and lunges.

 Try these sprung-rubber bumper plates to increase your barbell's resistance.
 They're designed to be dropped repeatedly with less damage to themselves and the floor.
-So, you can practice your Olympian-style lifts without building a platform for your home gym.
+You can practice your Olympian-style lifts without building a platform for your home gym.
 (However, you should definitely consider protective mats/flooring).

 Quad-Grip Plates